What is going on in British politics?

-Another Conservative PM, John Major was certainly motivated by moral clarity with his ‘back to basics campaign’ but unlike other prime ministers his was a campaign that was more about common decency than an explicit Christian morality.
+Another Conservative Prime-minister, John Major was certainly motivated by a moral clarity with his ‘back to basics campaign’ but unlike other prime ministers, this was a campaign that was more about common decency than an explicit Christian morality.
 For political reasons it never took off because his own MPs were soon mired in various scandals.
 Major is reticent to talk about his Christian faith and see’s it more as a practical thing than a theological conviction.

 But no one can doubt Tony Blair’s sense of moral clarity.
-It had a terrible effect, he was so convinced that it was his moral duty to remove dictators from power and promote democracy in the Middle East that it lead him to ignore many warnings that this was a dangerous policy to take.
-It of course lead to the Iraq war with all the subsequent effects that has had.
+It had a terrible effect, he was so convinced that it was his moral duty to remove dictators from power and promote democracy in the Middle East that he ignored many warnings that this was a dangerous policy to take.
+Of course, it did lead to the Iraq war with all the subsequent effects that has had.

 We can’t forget that then US President, George W Bush, was also motivated by a Christian sense of moral clarity.
 It was a dangerous combination, two believers, that we know would pray together and I’m sure bolstered each other’s viewpoint.

 There’s also a lesson there on humility, another Christian virtue that it would appear was lacking in Blair and Bush’s case.
 Blair is still convinced he was right.
-History suggests otherwise and the recent independent Chilcot report on Blair’s conduct in the lead up to the war and its aftermath is damning.
-Oh dear, what price a little humility?
+History suggests otherwise and the recent independent Chilcot inquiry on Blair’s conduct in the lead up to the war and its aftermath is damning.
+What price a little humility?

-So here’s the life lesson, have moral clarity and communicate it clearly if you’re leading any endeavour but don’t become so self-righteous that you can’t even see where sometimes your clarity of vision may be blurred or that you’re seeing a completely different reality.
-As a Christian, you should be checking your moral compass for this regularly and practicing some humility along the way.
+Here’s the life lesson for leaders today; have moral clarity and communicate it clearly if you’re leading any endeavour but don’t become so self-righteous that you can’t even see where your clarity of vision or sense of reality is distorted.
+As a Christian, you should be constantly checking your moral compass and practising some humility along the way.